 The 7 Pillars of a Modern Brand

 What makes a great modern brand?
 Gone are the David Ogilvy days when marketing was about selling an emotional benefit.
 Next was the Trout and Ries era when it was the position you occupied in the minds of the customer.
 Then it was Apple, who taught us that the way to intractable loyalty and unprecedented market cap was through design.
 A modern brand is now about serving instead of selling.
-It's multi-layered, and builds on the past rather than rejects it.
+It's multi-layered, building on the past rather than rejecting it.
 Emotional benefits, positioning, and design still matter, but purpose does, too.
 It's the brand activist era, in which brands inspire and empower consumers to be what our role models told us we could be: the change we want to see in the world.
 Here’s what it now means to be a great MODERN brand.

 1. A CLEAR BRAND PROMISE – A modern brand has a clear, meaningful, and ownable what’s-in-it-for-me.
 It’s clear because it’s easily understood and articulated by all stakeholders.
 It’s meaningful because it genuinely serves customers whether it’s solving their problem or helping them dream, decide, and fulfill their aspirations.
 It’s ownable because its promise and proof are dramatically different, and the organization is uniquely qualified to deliver and dominate its segment.